 Is it any wonder, then, that most Jews react with such hostility to the pinkwashing charge?
 It's hardly because they want a world in which there are no critical thoughts about Israel -- Jews are perfectly capable of criticizing Israel, and again, I can't imagine anyone is dumb enough to think that "pinkwashing" would actually succeed in this endeavor even if that was the goal.
 Rather, the reason this politics is rejected is because it is fundamentally eliminationist in character.
 They understand that the conceit of "pinkwashing" really relies on a view of Israel as a wholly and purely demonic entity that must be dismantled and destroyed.

-To the extent we care about the Jewish community thinks about Israel (and many people -- pinkwashers generally included -- really don't), that discussion isn't going to go anywhere until it's accepted that Jewish views don't stem from a place of ignorance, delusion, or mass communal psychosis.
+To the extent we care about what the Jewish community thinks about Israel (and many people -- pinkwashers generally included -- really don't), that discussion isn't going to go anywhere until it's accepted that Jewish views don't stem from a place of ignorance, delusion, or mass communal psychosis.
 When we perceive a discourse or a politics as a threat to us, that understanding should be accorded deference.
 Not unlimited deference, and not unthinking deference, but deference none the less.
 Jews reject the pinkwashing narrative because Jews understand that the pinkwashing narrative comes from a fundamentally malignant place; one that views Jewish communal projects not as flawed but as a flaw, not as having done wrong but as simply being wrong.
 There's no reason for us to view it as anything other than bigotry.
 And that's how I see it too.